vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/rocksdb-compaction-flush.md

 ----------------------------------------------------------------------------------------------------------
 ```

-## Manually Trigger compaction and flush
+## Manually Trigger Compaction and Flush

 Use the following command to trigger compaction and flush manually through HTTP request.